Cellular senescence: SASP

 The secretome of senescent cells is very complex.
 The products are mainly associated with inflammation, proliferation, and changes in the extracellular matrix.
 A Senescence Associated Secretory Phenotype (SASP) consisting of inflammatory cytokines, growth factors, and proteases is another characteristic feature of senescent cells.
 There are many SASP effector mechanisms that utilize autocrine or paracrine signalling.
 SASP induces an unfolded protein response in the endoplasmic reticulum because of an accumulation of unfolded proteins, resulting in proteotoxic impairment of cell function.
-Autophagy is upregulated to promote survival.
+Autophagy is upregulated to promote survival, while inflammaging is simultaneously induced.

 Considering cytokines, SASP molecules IL-6 and IL-8 are likely to cause senescence without affecting healthy neighbor cells.
 IL-1beta, unlike IL-6 or IL-8, is able to induce senescence in normal cells with paracrine signaling.
 IL-1beta is also dependent on cleavage of IL-1 by caspase-1, causing a pro-inflammatory response.
 Growth factors, GM-CSF and VEGF also serve as SASP molecules.
 From the cellular perspective, cooperation of transcriptional factors NF-κB and C/EBPβ increase the level of SASP expression.
 Regulation of the SASP is managed through a transcription level autocrine feedback loop, but most importantly by a continuous DDR.
 Proteins p53, p21, p16ink4a, and Bmi-1 have been termed as major senescence signalling factors, allowing them to serve as markers.
 Other markers register morphology changes, reorganization of chromatin, apoptosis resistance, altered metabolism, enlarged cytoplasm or abnormal shape of the nucleus.
 SASPs have distinct effects depending on the cellular context, including inflammatory or anti-inflammatory and tumor or anti-tumor effects.
 While considered a pro-tumorogenic effect, they likely support already tumor-primed cells instead of shifting healthy cells into transformation.
 Likewise, they operate as anti-tumor protectors by facilitating the elimination of damaged cells by phagocytes.
 The SASP is associated with many age-related diseases, including type 2 diabetes and atherosclerosis.
 This has motivated researchers to develop senolytic drugs to kill and eliminate senescent cells to improve health in the elderly.
 The nucleus of senescent cells is characterized by senescence-associated heterochromatin foci (SAHF) and DNA segments with chromatin alterations reinforcing senescence (DNA-SCARS).